 The transmission shift lever has only PARK, REVERSE, NEUTRAL, and DRIVE shift positions.
-Manual downshifts can be made using the Autostick® shift control (refer to "AutoStick®" in this section) or (when the transfer case is in the 4L range) the Electronic Range Select (ERS) shift control (refer to "Electronic Range Select (ERS) Operation" in this section).
-Moving the shift lever to the left or right (-/+) while in the DRIVE position will manually select the transmission gear (or, when the transfer case is in the 4L range, the highest available transmission gear) and will display that gear in the instrument cluster as 5, 4, 3, 2, 1.
+Manual shifts can be made using the Autostick® shift control (refer to "AutoStick®" in this section).
+Moving the shift lever to the left or right (-/+) while in the DRIVE position will manually select the transmission gear and will display the current gear in the instrument cluster as 5, 4, 3, 2, 1.